12 Health Care Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- ChemoCentryx CCXI shares increased by 8.69% to $17.0.
-The market value of their outstanding shares is at $1.2 billion.
-The company's, Q1 earnings came out yesterday.
+- Inotiv NOTV stock rose 17.05% to $14.0.
+The market value of their outstanding shares is at $356.4 million.
+As per the press release, Q2 earnings came out yesterday.

 Losers

-- T2 Biosystems TTOO stock fell 18.71% to $0.31.
-The market value of their outstanding shares is at $53.5 million.
+- Salarius Pharmaceuticals SLRX stock declined by 18.92% to $0.18.
+The market value of their outstanding shares is at $10.0 million.
 As per the news, the Q1 earnings report came out yesterday.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.